sohechai/portfolio/README.md

 # Portfolio V2

-This project is my second iteration of my personal portfolio, built with ReactJS and GSAP to create an immersive and interactive user experience.
+This project is my second iteration of my personal portfolio, built with ReactJS, GSAP and freamer-motion.

 ## Table of Contents
 - [Overview](#overview)